wb14123/blog/jekyll/_posts/2023-09-24-Jekyll-Plugin-to-Load-Asciicast-Locally.markdown

 </script>
 ```

 It's a little bit too much for embedding a terminal recording in a blog.
-However, with the powerful Jekyll plugin system, We can write a plugin to make it simpler so that we can just use a tag to include it:
+However, with the powerful Jekyll plugin system, we can write a plugin to make it simpler so that we can just use a tag to include it:

 ```
 {% raw %}